Roboskel-Manipulation/trajectory_execution_pkg/README.md

 Velocity Control interface (check [this](https://github.com/ThanasisTs/manos/tree/devel) for more info) In another tab run `roslaunch trajectory_execution_launch trajectory_execution_launch.launch`

- The arguments of the launch file are the following:
+ The argument of the launch file is the following:
  * `control`: Set to true if you want to use the Velocity Controller method, otherwise set it to false for MoveIt! (default true)
- * `clean`: Set to true if you want to clean the input trajectory (default true)
- * `smooth`: Set to true if you want to smooth the input trajectory (default false)

 For the last two arguments check and their functionality check [this](https://github.com/ThanasisTs/trajectory_preprocessing_pkg).
 Lastly in a third tab run `rosrun trajectory_execution example_trajectory.py` and observe the results in Rviz (or Gazebo).